ace-subido/windows8-metro-modal/README.md

 [https://ace-subido.github.com/windows8-metro-modal](https://ace-subido.github.com/windows8-metro-modal)

 A small CSS/JS library to recreate the simple Windows 8 Modal.
 Been looking around for a CSS/JS Windows 8 Modal, could have skinned other modals just to look like this.
 Made this from scratch for personal purposes.
 'CSS transforms' centers the modal vertically.
-Depends on jQuery.
 The CSS file doesn't include normalize or reset.

 Basic Template and Usage
 ====================